 Here’s your checklist:

-version of your website as a completely new property.
-This tells Google to start crawling and indexing the secure version of your site from now on.https://
+https://version of your website as a completely new property.
+This tells Google to start crawling and indexing the secure version of your site from now on. - Submit Your New Sitemap: Double-check that your sitemap only contains the new

 Here's the thing: both free certificates (like the ones from Let's Encrypt) and the ones you pay for offer the exact same level of encryption.
 Your data is just as scrambled and secure with either one.